 Created by Kiwi animation studio Mukpuddy to serve as an animated segment in NZ kids show What Now, the main human cast consists of anime-style younger versions of the hosts.
 Consequently, as hosts come and go, the cartoon characters change.
 Gun-gi, Camilla, and the kids Charlie and Serena are the only characters to feature in every single episode.

 - Animesque: A rare Kiwi example.
 The full title in the opening sequence, What Now Sparkle Friends High Score, is presumably further spoofing odd anime naming.

-- Bigfoot, Sasquatch and Yeti - The episode "Are We There Yeti" had them trying to get a photo of Bigfoot.
-Who turns to literally be a big foot.
+- Bigfoot, Sasquatch and Yeti: The episode "Are We There Yeti" has the gang trying to get a photo of Bigfoot.
+Who turns out to literally be a single big foot.

-- Digging to China - One episode has them dig to Japan.
+- Digging to China: One episode has the friends dig to Japan.
 You'd think they would choose somewhere that wasn't in the same hemisphere, but that's pretty much in keeping with the absurdist bent of the cartoon.

 - Parody: Many episodes contain pop culture allusions or parody.

 - Toilet Humour: It's a show with magic vomit in the premise.